-Imagine the freedom of being your own boss.
+Imagine the freedom of being your own trading boss.
 You get to work when you want, how you want, and where you want.
 You’re free to take risks and chances without the peripheral gaze of overbearing authority.
 Everything is planned, implemented, and followed upon by you.
 But while this is true, it might not be as glamorous as you imagine.

-The reality is many people who become their own bosses as traders, immediately fall into a well-laid trap.
-The most successful and disciplined traders have devised effective plans to work for themselves but the truth is, most of us don’t have what it takes to self-discipline, self motivate, and self-correct in a profession that can be incredibly lonely and unsure.
+The reality is many people who become their own bosses as traders immediately fall into a well-laid trap.
+The most successful and disciplined traders have devised effective plans to work for themselves.
+Still, the truth is, most of us don’t have what it takes to self-discipline, self-motivate, and self-correct in a profession that can be incredibly lonely and unsure.

 When you’re learning alone, it can be very difficult to accurately assess your progress or level of ability.
-You might be stuck in a plateau but from your perspective, be unable to recognize it.
+You might be stuck on a plateau but from your perspective, be unable to recognize it.
 When you have another person working with you, their experience and alternate perspective can recognize these and other traps you may find yourself in.

 The next pitfall you’ll inevitably come up against when you work for yourself is boredom.
 When you’re alone and free to do as you wish, it’s easy to lose interest and focus on the task at hand.
 Staring at numbers for a very long time can bore the hell out of you.
 Boredom can destroy any feelings of excitement you might have had and sap up the thrill and fun of work.
 This is especially dangerous when you have limited social contact and no one to bounce ideas off of.

-It’s very hard to create an effective system of self-assessment especially when you’re on your learning curve.
+It’s very hard to create an effective system of self-assessment, especially when you’re on your learning curve.
 If you don’t find success right away, it’s easy to lose track of your goals because the reward becomes more unclear as the days go by.
 The further removed from your goal, the easier it becomes to cut corners and look for shortcuts.
 This is a very difficult cycle to break once you’re in it.

-The master key to resolving all of these challenges associated with being our own bosses is to understand that we are inherently social creatures.
-We need to interact with each other and we need to be inspired by other people and their unique qualities.
+The master key to resolving all of these challenges associated with being our own bosses is understanding that we are inherently social creatures.
+We need to interact with each other, and we need to be inspired by other people and their unique qualities.
 Therefore we need to find people who are synergistic and symbiotic to what we are.
 We need to pair with others that we can help and who can, in turn, help us.
 Working alone as a trader runs counter to the natural social ways of people.

 The easiest way to do this is to find a trading team or a trading pal.
-Having a mutual commitment, this person will hopefully support you and you will support them.
+Having a mutual commitment, this person will hopefully support you, and you will support them.
 You’ll find that working out problems out loud with another person is so much more effective than trying to work out issues in your own head.

 It might prove very difficult to find this particular person because you’ll need to find someone who is more or less at the exact same level as you are.
 While you’re looking, there are more things you can do that will have a similar effect as having a partner.